hashicorp/packer/website/source/docs/builders/openstack.html.md

     -   `filters` (map of strings) - filters used to select a `source_image`.
         NOTE: This will fail unless *exactly* one image is returned, or `most_recent` is set to true.
-        Any filter described in the docs for [ImageService](https://developer.openstack.org/api-ref/image/v2/) is valid.
+        Of the filters described in [ImageService](https://developer.openstack.org/api-ref/image/v2/), the following are valid:

+        - name (string)

+        - owner (string)

+        - tags (slice of strings)

+        - visibility (string)

     -   `most_recent` (boolean) - Selects the newest created image when true.
         This is most useful for selecting a daily distro build.